 Photo by: Katherine Brook

-Ageing and sex represent a topic that of concern and discomfort for many.
+Aging and sex represent a topic that concerns and discomforts many.
 Though it’s not often mentioned out in the open, people want to keep receiving attention from potential sex partners as they progress in life.
-Yes, especially when they begin to show signs of ageing.
+Yes, especially when they begin to show signs of aging.

 Feeling desired or wanted by potential intimate partners is important for morale.
 Regardless if we turn those signs of attraction into actual encounters, feeling desirable contributes to feeling alive and youthful.